AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/folder-structure-filenaming.md

 |         | Swatches                | AA123_BLU_SW.tif                            | AA123_BLU_SW                    |
 |         | Image Set or Swatch Set |                                             | AA123 or AA123_SET              | -- |

 When dealing with set collections, such as Image Sets and Swatch Sets, the set itself must also have a unique name.
-So in this case, the set could be given the base SKU as its name, or the SKU with a "\_SET"extension.
+So in this case, the set could be given the base SKU as its name, or the SKU with a "_SET"extension.

 ### Naming Convention and Automation

 One last word on the importance of naming convention.
 If you would like to use sets (such as Image Sets or Swatch Sets), a predictable naming convention will allow you to automate their creation.
-Any scripted method, such as a Batch Set Preset, which you'll learn about in a separate chapter, can be driven off a naming convention.
+Any scripted method, such as a Batch Set Preset, which you'll learn about in a separate section of this tutorial, can be driven off a naming convention.

 The alternate method is to manually create your sets.
 While manually creating image sets for 200 images may not be a big job, imagine if you have more than 100,000 images.
 This is when set creation automation becomes crucial.